IEC 60904-9:2020 Standard for Solar Simulators

 6 900 – 1100 15.9 6 919 – 1200 16.69

-This new classification is, in some ways, long overdue, in order to differentiate passable from exceptional solar simulators – a distinction that wasn’t possible until more recent progress and developments in the field.
-This new classification will inevitably result in more accurate and meaningful tests by photovoltaic researchers, which will in turn have a positive impact on the world’s renewable energy sources.
+This new classification is, in some ways, long overdue to differentiate passable from exceptional solar simulators – a distinction that wasn’t possible until more recent progress and developments in the field.
+This new classification will inevitably result in more accurate and meaningful tests by photovoltaic researchers, which will, in turn, have a positive impact on the world’s renewable energy sources.

-The Class A+ designation is the major change in IEC 60904-9 that has stringent requirements.
-The remainder of the changes provide optional reporting metrics that will nevertheless have an impact on the lingua franca of solar simulators.
+The Class A+ designation is the major change in IEC 60904-9 with stringent requirements.
+The remainder of the changes provide optional reporting metrics that will nevertheless impact the lingua franca of solar simulators.

 The CLASS A+ designation is the major change in IEC 60904-9:2020 that has stringent requirements.